Adopt best practices for each process

 • Health and stress data

-• Data focused on salary elements
+• Data focused on pay and benefits elements

 • Data from skills, experience and career path